EU court rules in Starbucks' favor in tax dispute | The China Post

 In 2008, Dutch officials allowed the coffee giant to shift profits by paying an unusual royalty to the company’s British subsidiary and selling beans to another subsidiary in Switzerland.
 The complicated deal reportedly brought down its taxes from the standard 25% to just 2.5%.

-The EU Commission deemed the arrangement illegal in 2015 and ordered the Dutch authorities to collect up to €30 million (33$ million) in unpaid taxes.
+The European Commission deemed the arrangement illegal in 2015 and ordered the Dutch authorities to collect up to €30 million (33$ million) in unpaid taxes.

 “All companies, big or small, multinational or not, should pay their fair share of tax,” EU Competition Commissioner Margrethe Vestager said at the time.